Phoenix Pay

 1. Primary: Receive and process webhooks in real time

-2. Safety net: Run a periodic job that polls Phoenix Pay for any payments stuck in non-terminal states for longer than expected
+2. Safety net: Poll Phoenix Pay for payments stuck in non-terminal states